 After these initial psychedelic effects, Star Berry will unleash its full relaxation properties, sending waves throughout the body beginning at the top of the spine.
 As your mind becomes unfocused, your eyelids may start to feel heavy.
 For this reason, Star Berry is not a strain you’ll want to try if you have a long to-do list ahead of you.
 When the dosage of Star Berry increases, users may feel more intense sedating effects, which is why it is probably most often enjoyed in the evening hours.

-Medically speaking, Star Berry can be a great strain for those suffering from anxiety, stress and depression, as well as physical pain or inflammation.
+Medically speaking, Star Berry can be a great strain for those suffering from worries and stress, or inflammation.